-But if your new kitten has no other feline companions, you will have to show the kitten the location of the litte rbox and help it understand what it is there for.
+But if your new kitten has no other feline companions, you will have to show the kitten the location of the litter box and help him understand what it is there for.
 It is easier than it sounds.
-When the kitten starts to explore its environment on its own, you can take it to the litter box several times a day.
-Twenty to 30 minutes after a meal is a good time because that’s when most animals experience a gastrocolic reflex–increased activity of the intestinal tract that leads to evacuation.
+When the kitten starts to explore his environment on his own, you can take him to the litter box several times a day.
+Twenty to 30 minutes after a meal is a good time because that’s when most animals experience a gastrocolic reflex (increased activity of the intestinal tract that leads to evacuation).

-When the kitten is inside the box, stimulate its interest in the litter by stirring it gently with your finger.
-Let the kitten jump in and out of the litterbox at will rather than trying to restrain the kitten inside.
+When the kitten is inside the box, stimulate his interest in the litter by stirring it gently with your finger.
+Let the kitten jump in and out of the litter box at will rather than trying to restrain the kitten inside.
 You can also place some stool in the litter box, which will make it easier for your kitten to associate the litter box with elimination.